SanjanaSunil/wikipedia-search-engine/README.md

 # Wikipedia Search Engine

+A search engine for searching [Wikipedia XML dumps](https://en.wikipedia.org/wiki/Wikipedia:Database_download).

+## Requirements

+python3 and nltk library is required to run the search engine.

-## Inverted Index Creation
+## Creation of Inverted Index

 To create the inverted index, run the following command.
-The arguments are the absolute paths to the Wikipedia XML dump file and the folder where the inverted index is to be created and stored.

 ```bash
 ./index.sh <path_to_wiki_dump_file> <path_to_index_folder>
 ```

+The arguments are the absolute paths to the Wikipedia XML dump file and the folder where the inverted index is to be created and stored.

-## Searching
+## Querying

 To search, run the following command.